 Inspired by the Lasallian Spirit of “Indivisa Manent” a Latin expression that means, “the united remains”, the Lasallian Ambassadors are leaders at Manhattan College that work to create a communitarian environment being witnesses of faith, fraternity, and service.

 The Lasallian Ambassadors:

-Gather together throughout the semester for community.
-In tri-semester meetings, the Lasallian Ambassadors support one another in each other's endeavors and brainstorm on how to support and advocate for the vulnerable in our community.
+- Gather together throughout the semester for community.
+In these meetings, the Lasallian Ambassadors support one another in each other's endeavors and brainstorm on how to support and advocate for the vulnerable in our community.

 As the Graduate Assistant for the Office of Mission, Rachel hopes to share her knowledge and experiences in regard to the Lasallian mission with the Jasper community and seeks to continue to learn from those around her.